Be Baptized

 Acts 2:36-41; Acts 16:22-34

-Give thanks for what God has done and pray for one another.
+Give thanks for what God has done and pray for one another's burdens.

 What do you remember from the previous passage?